Kanti Mardia: Mardia Prize

-The Mardia Prize (founded by Kantilal Mardia) is awarded by the Royal Statistical Society.
-This award is given annually/biennially to support interdisciplinary workshops.
-The aim of these workshops is to bring together statisticians and other science communities who can help in developing new interdisciplinary area and maintain a sustained focus.
-The first award was inaugurated in 2016 (Topic: renewable natural resources management, food security, climate change and the illegal wildlife trade) with the second in 2018 (Topic: extreme weather research) and the third in 2019 (Topic: economics of mental health).
+The Mardia Prize, awarded by the Royal Statistical Society, was founded by Mardia in 2015 to foster collaboration between statisticians and scientists via "workshops in emerging interdisciplinary areas".
+The first award was given in 2016 (Topic: renewable natural resources management, food security, climate change and the illegal wildlife trade) with the second in 2018 (Topic: extreme weather research) and the third in 2019 (Topic: economics of mental health).